ATTEND A COACH TRAINING

 Session 515

 Coaching a group allows a coach to help multiple clients in similar circumstances at the same time.
-In this course, you will learn the distinctions between individual, team, and group coaching and will be provided a step-by-step approach to designing and facilitating group coaching sessions.
+In this course, you will learn the distinctions between individual, team, and group coaching and will be provided with a step-by-step approach to designing and facilitating group coaching sessions.
 A highlight of the course is the hands-on group coaching experience in the final two sessions, where students will actively participate as both coaches and clients, applying the techniques they’ve learned in a real-world setting.

 Mentor Coaching